-Each white to off-white, capsule-shaped, film-coated tablet, scored, embossed “GX FC3” on both sides, contains lamivudine 150 mg and zidovudine 300 mg.
+Each white-to-off-white, capsule-shaped, film-coated tablet, scored, embossed "GX FC3" on both sides, contains 150 mg of lamivudine and 300 mg of zidovudine.
 Nonmedicinal ingredients: colloidal silicon dioxide, hydroxypropyl methyl cellulose, magnesium stearate, microcrystalline cellulose, polyethylene glycol, polysorbate 80, sodium starch glycolate, and titanium dioxide.

 For adults weighing less than 30 kg (70 pounds), children below 12 years of age, and people with reduced kidney function, it is recommended that lamivudine and zidovudine be taken separately so each medication dose can be adjusted as needed.

 Lamivudine – zidovudine may be taken with food or on an empty stomach.

 Many things can affect the dose of a medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.

 It is important to take this medication exactly as prescribed by your doctor.
 The effectiveness of the medication depends on the right amount of lamivudine and zidovudine in the bloodstream.